-Living in an uncleanly environment can mean that you can get triggered by dust in your home.
+Living in an uncleanly environment can mean that you can get triggered by dust and dander in your home.

 Though an uncleanly home makes it hard to relax and enjoy the day, it can be even harder to clean your home with COPD.

 Cleaning your home with COPD can be hard with the chemical fumes, as well as the strong scent added to the cleaning products.

 Chemical cleaning products can trigger a flare up, which can end up delaying your cleaning even more.